Reservoir Evaluation Technology (GEO504)

 Content

 Petrophysics attempts to integrate core-based data analysis with the wireline logs data for a complete characterization and evaluation of hydrocarbon reserves in different geological formations.
-In the first part of the course, students are exposed to Special Core Analysis Laboratory (SCAL) concepts where measurements to obtain reservoirs characteristics (porosity, permeability, saturation, capillary pressure) are discussed.
+In the first part of the course, students work on Routine- and Special Core Analysis (RCAL/SCAL) concepts.
+Important reservoirs characteristics are introduced including porosity, permeability, saturation, pore size distribution, wettability and relative permeability- and capillary pressure functions.
+These parameters are directly relevant in reservoir simulation.
+Methods to perform relevant experiments and interpret the data to calculate these parameters are presented.
+Practical lab work is performed and calculations on data are performed with commercial industry relevant software.
 This is followed by the wireline logging section where interpretation of lithology and determination of petrophysical properties are presented on the field scale.
 Different precautions and corrections are delivered in this section and volumetric reservoir estimation are exercised through a real case study from a Norwegian field.

 Learning outcome